Braininhood/Portfolio/README.md

 **Technologies Used:**
 - Django backend with MVT architecture
+- React 18 for modern frontend development
+- Node.js microservices with Express.js
+- MongoDB for NoSQL data storage
+- NLTK for AI-powered sentiment analysis
+- Docker and Docker Compose for containerization
 - JavaScript for frontend interactivity
 - REST API development
 - File handling and image uploads
 - Database design and integration
 - User authentication and security
-- Mobile-responsive design with Bootstrap
+- Mobile-responsive design with Bootstrap and Material-UI

 ### [AWS & API Development](./AWS_Data_API/)
 Projects demonstrating AWS cloud services implementation and API development.